wkgcass/vproxy/doc/how-to-use.md

 * Config file: load a pre configured file when starting or when running.
 * StdIOController: type in commands into vproxy and get messages from std-out.
 * RESPController: use `redis-cli` or `telnet` to operate the vproxy instance.
+* Service Mesh: let the nodes in the cluster to automatically find each other and handle network traffic.

 ## Config file